Introduction

 When it comes to detailing the causes of vitamin D deficiency, there are certainly a few obvious ones that need to be correlated with other clinical findings.

-• Not enough exposure to the sun
+- Not enough exposure to the sun

 Getting less or no exposure to sunlight is probably the most common cause of vitamin D deficiency, especially for those who do not step out of the house more often.
 People staying at southern and northern latitudes, or those who keep their bodies covered at the time, could face the lack of this vitamin.
-The simple reason behind this is that the less your skin gets exposed to the sunlight, the fewer quantities of vitamin D your body will produce.
+The simple reason behind this is that the less your skin gets exposed to the sunlight, the fewer quantities of vitamin D your body will produce. - The age and the skin shade

 The process of aging deems every element of health, including the absorption of vitamin D. It is found that people at an older age are not capable of absorbing the entire course of vitamin D. As a result, they suffer a deficiency of it.
-Also, dark skin shade or sunscreen application could lead to the hindrance of vitamin D absorption.
+Also, dark skin shade or sunscreen application could lead to the hindrance of vitamin D absorption. - Other reasons

 People suffering from skin pigmentation and those who stay in an environment with excessive air pollution could suffer Vitamin D deficiency.
 This is because pigmentation on the skin and pollution in the air exist as barriers to prevent the sunlight (UV rays) from getting absorbed into the skin.